Craigbane GAC

-Saint Joseph's GAC Craigbane (CLG Naomh Seosamh An Charraigbhan) is a Gaelic Athletic Association club based in Craigbane County Londonderry, Northern Ireland.
+Saint Joseph's GAC Craigbane (CLG Naomh Seosamh An Charraigbhan) is a Gaelic Athletic Association club based in Craigbane, County Londonderry, Northern Ireland.
 The club is a member of the Derry GAA and currently cater for both Gaelic football and Ladies' Gaelic football.

 Underage teams up to U-12's play in North Derry league and championships, from U-14 upwards teams compete in All-Derry competitions.

 Gaelic football

 Craigbane fields Gaelic football teams at U8, U10, U12, U14, U16, Minor, Reserve and Senior levels.
 The club's biggest success came in 2001 and 2011 when they won the Ulster Intermediate Club Football Championship.
 They have also won the Derry Intermediate Football Championship on seven occasions.
+They also won the u15 Feile Na Nog in 2023.